← All Conditions

 Primary Rib Tumour

-A primary tumour arising from the rib itself — which may be benign (osteochondroma, fibrous dysplasia) or malignant (Ewing sarcoma, chondrosarcoma) — presents as a firm, bony swelling.
+A primary tumour arising from the rib itself — which may be benign (osteochondroma, fibrous dysplasia) or malignant (chondrosarcoma, Ewing sarcoma, plasmacytoma) — presents as a firm, bony swelling.
 CT and MRI define the extent.
 Dr Okiror discusses every suspected primary rib tumour with specialist teams at the Royal National Orthopaedic Hospital, Stanmore — the UK’s leading centre for bone tumour management — before any surgical intervention is planned.
 No patient proceeds to surgery without that specialist input.

 Specialist Bone Tumour Input